isomerpages/pa-cdcvouchers/index.md

       title: Claim your CDC Vouchers 2025 (May)
       subtitle: Residents
       description: Similar to previous tranches, there is no need to download a mobile app.
-Claim your digital CDC Vouchers 2025 (May) easily.
+Claim your digital CDC Vouchers 2026 (January) easily.
       button: Claim now
       url: https://go.gov.sg/cdcv
       image: /images/Key_Visual_May_2025.png
       alt: cdc vouchers scheme may visual
   - infopic:
-      title: Where to spend your $500 CDC Vouchers 2025 (May)?
+      title: Where to spend your $300 CDC Vouchers 2026 (January)?
       subtitle: Residents
-      description: Spend $250 CDC Vouchers 2025 (May) at participating hawkers/heartland merchants, and the other $250 at participating supermarkets.
+      description: Spend $150 CDC Vouchers 2026 (January) at participating hawkers/heartland merchants, and the other $150 at participating supermarkets.
       button: FIND PARTICIPATING SHOPS
       url: https://go.gov.sg/cdcvouchers